BrunoMarchi/to-do-list-example-api/README.md

 - Add pagination to repository
 - Add filtering by status to repository
 - Deploy in Kubernetes
-- Better logs and add logging level
+- Improve logs and add logging level
-- Integration Tests
+- Add Integration Tests
 - Create a simple automated test, maybe using Postman?
-- Try to use something (Flyway or Liquibase) to create the database for the first time
+- Use Flyway or Liquibase to handle database creation